sis750/02-programming/README.md

 ## Assessments
 - [Problem Set 2](https://github.com/sis750/02-programming/blob/main/ps2.pdf) is due in hard copy on January 31.
+[Link to Greenspace data](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/TMWYHB)
 - Extra Credit: it's all around you.
 All you have to do is look...